YangKai-sigma/MARTIAL-PEAK/Tile-info.md

     - The cave grows eerily silent.
 Roll to maintain your composure or suffer a temporary penalty to movement.

 12. **Vein of Ore**
     - You discover a rich vein of ore.
-Spend time mining to gather coins or crafting materials.
+Get money.

 13. **Lost Explorer**
     - You encounter a disoriented explorer.
 Help them find their way for a reward or leave them to their fate.

 14. **Cursed Altar**
     - A dark altar radiates ominous energy.
-Choose to investigate and risk a curse, or leave it untouched.
+Get poisoned

 15. **Dripping Water**
     - The sound of dripping water leads you to a hidden spring.
 Gain a minor healing effect or energy boost.